ddavignon/project2-chatapp/README.md

 I would improve the UI of the chat list when a new message is entered.
 I would also add in Google Sign in.
 The user connected can be a little buggy testing with the same user across multiple browsers.
+I would also refactor my code to allow for more tests.

 # I **OPT OUT** of Improvements from handin 1